KatarinaDraganovCsordas/Simple-projects-JavaScript/Forum/README.md

 1. Ensure that you have an internet connection. :)
 2. Open the provided HTML file in a web browser.
 3. The latest posts from the FreeCodeCamp forum will be fetched and displayed on the webpage automatically.

+## Contribution
+Contributions to this project are welcome.
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the GitHub repository.